-If you're an undergraduate student interested in transferring to the Wayne State University School of Business, this page should help to get you on the road to success.
+If you're interested in transferring to the Wayne State University Mike Ilitch School of Business from a community college or other university, this page will get you on the road to success.
 Please contact an advisor if you have additional transfer-related questions.

 Completion of a MACRAO stamp or Michigan Transfer Agreement (MTA) is also strongly recommended.
 You will want to work with advisors at both the school you are transferring from and WSU to ensure you are maximizing your credits and time!